 If you are enrolled in the Dental Plan, you can enroll your new spouse and his or her eligible family members (your stepchildren) for coverage.
 If you are not already enrolled for coverage, you can sign up for dental coverage for yourself, your new spouse, and your stepchildren.
 If you gain coverage under your spouse's dental plan, you can cancel your coverage.
 You must make these changes within 60 days following the date of your marriage or wait until Annual enrollment or another change in status.

 In the case of divorce:

 - Your former spouse and any stepchildren are only eligible for coverage through the end of the month in which the divorce is final.

 - You are required to remove coverage for your former spouse and stepchild(ren) within 60 days of your divorce.

-- You must notify and provide any requested documents to Benefits Administration as soon as your divorce is final.
+- You must notify and provide any requested documents to the ExxonMobil Benefits Service Center as soon as your divorce is final.

-- If you do not to notify and provide requested forms to Benefits Administration within 60 days will result in your former spouse and stepchild(ren) not being entitled to elect COBRA.
+- If you do not to notify and provide requested forms to the ExxonMobil Benefits Service Center within 60 days will result in your former spouse and stepchild(ren) not being entitled to elect COBRA.